-Year 3 builds on years 1 and 2 with further theoretical exploration of social care work and service provision through interactive distance education materials, workshops and work placement.
+Year 3 builds on years 1 and 2 with further theoretical exploration of social care work and service provision through workshops and work placement.
 The core competencies required for working in the social care field are further developed and linked to their application in a workplace setting.

-This final year of the BA in Social Care is comprised of workshops, work placement and self-directed study components.
+This final year of the BA in Social Care is similarly comprised of workshops, work placement and self-directed study components.
 In addition, learners complete a dissertation on a particular area of social care work, with the support of a named individual supervisor.

-Year One: Certificate in Social Care Module ECTS Introduction to integrated and experiential learning 5 Introduction to social care practice and care skills 5
+Year One: Certificate in Social Care Module ECTS Introduction to integrated and experiential learning 5 Introduction to social care practice and care skills 5 Introduction to legal, ethical and professional practice in social care 10 Health and health promotion in the social care context 5 Introduction to communication skills for social care 5 Social and health services: history, systems and context 5 Work-placement 1 10

+Year Two: Diploma in Arts (Social Care)

+Module ECTS

-Introduction to legal, ethical and professional practice in social care 10 Health and health promotion in the social care context 5 Introduction to communication skills for social care 5 Social and health services: history, systems and context 5 Work-placement 1 10 Year Two: Diploma in Arts (Social Care) Module ECTS Sociology: social care in context 5 Psychology across the lifespan in the social care context 5 Health promotion model of social care 5 Care planning for social care 5 Communication and relationship skills for social care 5 Legal, ethical and professional practice in social care 5 Introduction to research for social care 5 Work-placement 2 10 Year 3: Bachelor of Arts (Social Care) Module ECTS Experiential learning and evidence based practice in social care 5 Working with people with disabilities 5 Professional autonomy and accountability in social care practice 5 Social care across the lifespan - working with children and young people 5 Health promotion strategies and approaches in social care 5 Research methods and methodology for social care 10 Work-placement 3 10
+Sociology: social care in context 5

+Psychology across the lifespan in the social care context 5

+Health promotion model of social care 5

+Care planning for social care 5

+Communication and relationship skills for social care 5

+Legal, ethical and professional practice in social care 5

+Introduction to research for social care 5

+Work-placement 2 10

+Year 3: Bachelor of Arts (Social Care)

+Module ECTS Experiential learning and evidence based practice in social care 5 Working with people with disabilities 5 Professional autonomy and accountability in social care practice 5 Social care across the lifespan - working with children and 5 young people Health promotion strategies and approaches in social care 5